Home » Recipe Index » Asian Drink Recipes – Milk Tea, Herbal Teas & Iced Drinks » Butterfly Pea Tea – Easy Herbal Drink Recipe

 Thank you! – Claudia

-A glass of butterfly pea flower tea with ice cubes in it and some flowers on a tray.
+A glass of cold butterfly pea tea with ice cubes.

 Butterfly pea flower tea that is not only beautiful but also refreshing and stress-reducing!